buildbot/buildbot/master/docs/developer/database/users.rst

     type.
 The :py:meth:`findUserByAttr` method uses these attributes to match users, adding a new user if no matching user is found.

-    Users are identified canonically by *uid*, and are represented by *usdicts* (user dictionaries) with the following keys:
+    Users are identified canonically by *uid*, and are represented by a :class:`UserModel` dataclass with the following fields:

     * ``uid``
     * ``identifier`` (display name for the user)
     * ``bb_username`` (buildbot login username)
     * ``bb_password`` (hashed login password)

-    All attributes are also included in the dictionary, keyed by type.
-Types colliding with the keys above are ignored.
+    * ``attributes`` (a dictionary of attributes, keyed by type)

     .. py:method:: findUserByAttr(identifier, attr_type, attr_data)